voiceflow/rcjs-examples/hamburger-order/README.md

 ## Usage

-After starting the CLI with `node index.js`, the CLI will begin a conversation with the Voiceflow app whose `versionID` was provided to the `RuntimeClient` constructor.
+After starting the CLI with `node index.js`, the CLI will begin a conversation with the Voiceflow app whose `versionID` was provided to the `RuntimeClientFactory` constructor.
 When the `>>>` prompt appears, you can enter text to advance the conversation session.

 When the CLI asks you "What would you like to order today?", you can respond with any phrase similar to the following: